danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ## TODO
-* intro para
-  * need to somewhere mention this post will explain how i built a vanilla js/css web app for meditation and why i built it...
 * WIP main content
-* include module file path/name as comment in each snippet
 * conclusion para
 * edit
 * Insert joke about podcasts being book tours in disguise.
+* Convert Breathing Math problems into bullet point list
 * Somewhere work in I always thought you had to buy in to a religion or something, since meditation is often associated with buddhism
-* Add link to Breath book
 * Maybe a few more details about the optimal breathing cadence and importance of nasal breathing from book
 * Update all js and css code snippets with latest version from GitHub.
+  * include module file path/name as comment in each snippet
-* Update screenshots - border? consistent
+* WIP Update screenshots - frame in phone: https://mockuphone.com/
+  * Update "Stop" button in JB to be larger and consistent design, then update second screenshot
 * In JS tech details - view switching, simple no router, there's only the main view and an about view
 * Explain use of localstorage, namespaced keys for saving user prefs
 * For visual progress bar explanation, also show code that calls requestAnimationFrame in a loop